github/docs/content/copilot/building-copilot-extensions/building-a-copilot-skillset-for-your-copilot-extension/building-copilot-skillsets.md

 ## Configuration requirements

 Each skillset is defined within a {% data variables.product.prodname_github_app %}.
-A single{% data variables.product.prodname_github_app %} can contain up to five skills.
+A single {% data variables.product.prodname_github_app %} can contain up to five skills.
 Each individual skill needs:
 * **Name:** A clear and descriptive name (for example, "Get Issues").
 * **Inference description:** A detailed explanation of what the skill does and when to use it (for example, "Searches for external issues matching specific criteria like status and labels").
 * **API endpoint:** A POST endpoint that accepts JSON requests.